-On May 23, 2019, we entered into a new employment agreement with Michael Greenberg to extend the term and replace the pre-existing employment agreement (the "Greenberg Agreement").
-The terms of the Greenberg Agreement were effective as of January 1, 2019 and were negotiated and approved by the Compensation Committee with Mr. Greenberg prior to the date he and our company entered into the agreement.
-Subject to certain termination provisions and recurring automatic one-year renewal terms annually on January 1, the Greenberg Agreement originally provided for Mr. Greenberg's continued employment by us as our President through December 31, 2022.
-On January 1, 2021, Mr. Greenberg's employment as our President was automatically extended through December 31, 2024.
+On May 23, 2019, we entered into a new employment agreement with Michael Greenberg to extend the term and replace the pre-existing employment agreement (collectively, the "Greenberg Agreement").
+The terms of the Greenberg Agreement were effective as of January 1, 2019 for a period of four years, subject to certain termination provisions, with an annually recurring automatic renewal for an additional year.
+These terms were negotiated and approved by the Compensation Committee with Mr. Greenberg prior to the date he and our company entered into the agreement.
+On January 1, 2023, Mr. Greenberg's employment as our President was automatically extended through December 31, 2026.